Last updated: November 10, 2025

 KYS and Revo Baker 7

-The 64 lbs KYS Pro Baker 7 and Revo Baker 7.5 are fairly new entries into the spiral mixer market.
-With a bowl volume of 7.5 liters, a max flour capacity of 3 kg flour, and 4.8 kg of dough at 60% hydration, these mixers are ideal for dough challenges.
-The adjustable speed makes it perfect for all types of dough, regardless of hydration.
-This is especially useful when working with soft doughs and adding fat during kneading.
+The 64 lbs KYS Pro Baker 7 and Revo Baker 7.5 are relatively new entries into the spiral mixer market.
+With a bowl volume of 7.5 liters, a maximum flour capacity of 3 kg, and 4.8 kg of dough at 60% hydration, these mixers are ideal for dough challenges.
+The adjustable speed makes it perfect for all types of dough, regardless of their hydration levels.
+This is especially useful when working with soft doughs and adding fat during the kneading process.

-The Revo Baker seems to be not much different in design from the KYS.
+The Revo Baker appears to be little different in design from the KYS.

 SpiralMac